keithcrosslin/stream-zendesk-lead-desc/README.md

 You will find a file in the Backend folder, `.env.example`, that you can rename to create a `.env` file.

-In order to get the `Stream` credentials, navigate to your [Stream.io Dashboard](https://getstream.io/dashboard/)
+To get the `Stream` credentials, navigate to your [Stream.io Dashboard](https://getstream.io/dashboard/)

 ![](images/stream-dashboard-button.png)